klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Auth.md

   );
 ```

-With the web3Auth provider and signer object, you can make contract interactions such as writing to and reading from a smart contract deployed on the blockchain.
+With the Web3Auth provider and signer object, you can make contract interactions such as writing to and reading from a smart contract deployed on the blockchain.

-2. **Write to Contract**
+2. **Writing to a Contract**

 ```js
   // add to existing useState hook